'Showgirls' Controversies Hid Its One True Virtue: Pure, Uncut Camp

-When Showgirls hit theaters in 1995, it was known for two major things: its scandalous nudity that led to an NC-17 rating, and the fact that it was, according to most critics, unspeakably terrible.
+When Showgirls hit cinemas in 1995, it was known for two major things: its scandalous nudity that led to an 18 rating, and the fact that it was, according to most critics, unspeakably terrible.

 On its 25th anniversary, however, more people are looking at the film with new eyes.
 Yes, it's terrible — over-acting, awful dialogue, nonsensical plot, and the dictionary definition of the male gaze — but it is also pure, unadulterated camp.